frkosurf/voot-specification/VOOT.md

     {
         "error": "invalid_user",
-        "error_description": "the user does not exist"
     }

-The `error` field MUST be present, the `error_description` field is OPTIONAL.
+The `error` field MUST be present.

 ## Retrieve Group Membership
 The call looks like this: